52 Denver Urban Hikes–A Week-by-Week Challenge

 May 9.
 Got your bottle of water with you?
 Did you know that water probably comes from Denver’s Marston Lake, which is fed by the Platte River?
 Go walk the Marston neighborhood and take a gander at Marston Lake.

 May 16.
-Now is the perfect time to get out to the Rocky Mountain Arsenal Wildlife Refuge.
+Now is the perfect time to get outside to enjoy the Rocky Mountain Arsenal Wildlife Refuge.
 Filled with bison, deer, ferrets, prairie dogs, hawks, eagles, and over 100 other species, you can spend the day here on the old Army grounds.
 Stop in the Visitors Center first, then walk this 3-5 mile loop around its lakes.

 May 23.
 Let’s give thanks to our Veterans on the upcoming Memorial Day.
 Take a walk in the Fort Logan Neighborhood and visit Fort Logan National Cemetery on this 3.5-mile loop.
 Bring a flag with you to decorate a grave.